anaymark/woocommerce-local-pickup-email/README.md

 ## HOW:
 Adds 2 new classes that use default templates to woo commerce emails.
 These emails are ONLY sent when LOCAL PICKUP is the selected form of shipping.

+## How to Use:
+Create plug-in folder and put the includes and woocommerce-local-order-email.php into the folder through FTP or cpanel terminal access.

+### Change trigger function in class files to create other filters than local pick-up.
+This uses default templates for woo commerce emails.